-- school at the time of admission.
-(A sibling is a child who is a blood relative, step-siblings, formally fostered and adopted children, living at the same address). - 6 Other children living in the school catchment area. - 7 Children who have a parent/carer who is a member of staff at St Stephen's Church of England Primary School and has been employed for two or more years at the time at which the application is made. - 8 Children in order of nearness of home to the school.
+7. Distance.
+Priority will be given on the basis of distance between the child's home and the school, measured by a straight-line.

 In the event that two or more applicants have equal right to a place under any of the above criteria and there are insufficient places, the Governing Body will use distance, in the first instance, to decide between applicants; if applicants live equidistant from the school, the Governing Body will draw lots to decide between applicants.

 a A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions.
 An adoption order is an order under the Adoption Act 1976 and children who were adopted under the Adoption and Children Act 2002.
-A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of
+A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child

-- the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special quardian(s). - b Parent/Carer means someone who has legal parental responsibility for the child (proof may be required where there is any doubt). - Recognised as Christian means that it must be a full member of Churches Together in England or the Evangelical Alliance. - d The school catchment area is within Fentiman Road, Clapham Road, Landsdowne Way and South Lambeth Road.
+- is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
+Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian(s). - b Parent/Carer means someone who has legal parental responsibility for the child (proof may be required where there is any doubt). - c Recognised as Christian means that it must be a full member of Churches Together in England or the Evangelical Alliance. - d The school catchment area is within Fentiman Road, Clapham Road, Landsdowne Way and South Lambeth Road.
 The far side of each road is outside the area. - e If there are no vacancies in a year/class appropriate to the child, parents/carers will be asked whether they wish to remain on the waiting list.
 If no response is given within 10 school days then the admission forms will be destroyed at the end of the school year, which is 31 July.
 Children on the waiting list will be allocated any vacant place according to the priorities listed above. - f Within each group, priority depends on the distance from home to school in a straight line, i.e. from the front door of the applicant's home to the school's main gate. - g Parents who are refused a place by the Governing Body Admissions Committee have a right to appeal against that decision.
 When parents are notified of the Governing Body decision, details of appeals procedures are included in the letter and appeals must be returned to the appeals clerk within 20 school days of receipt of the letter.